-The scope of Cochrane Vascular is broad, and includes prevention, treatment and rehabilitation for all diseases of the arteries and veins, but excludes the heart (remit of the Heart Group), carotid vessels (remit of the Stroke Group) and venous ulcers (remit of the Wounds Group).
+The scope of Cochrane Vascular is broad, and includes prevention, treatment and rehabilitation for all diseases of the arteries and veins, but excludes the heart (remit of Cochrane Heart), carotid vessels (remit of Cochrane Stroke) and venous ulcers (remit of Cochrane Wounds).

 Only evidence from randomised controlled trials (RCTs) and controlled clinical trials (CCTs) is used for reviewing health care interventions.
 Outcomes of importance to both clinicians and patients are included in the reviews.
 Guidelines on outcome measures have been developed within the Group following wide consultation.